Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

     <h2>Clubs</h2>
 </div>

 E get some kind club when their names start with 1.
 Example 1.
 Fc koln , 1.
 Fc union Berlin.
 Nor be say na mistake o , truly truly na the name when their papa give them be that.
-But we de normally comot the number if not, just like the names column dem if I call A-Z dem nor go gree stand up and e nor good for visualisation so I package them well
+But we de normally comot the number if not, just like the names column if I call A-Z sef dem nor go gree stand up and e nor good for visualisation so I package them well.

 | Before | After |